 Our default approach is to allow for actual pension increases which will apply at the accounting date as confirmed by the HM Treasury Order.
-In addition we allow for actual inflation experience from September 2023 (which determines the next pension increase order) to the most recent known date available.
+In addition we allow for actual inflation experience from September 2024 to the most recent known date available.
 Any difference between this and the pension increase previously assumed will give rise to an experience item.

-For most employers, an allowance for part-year inflation experience was made when preparing their 2023 year-end accounting balance position.
-This would have allowed for ONS CPI inflation up to March 2023, or the most recent available data at the time the report was prepared.
-The inflation experience to 31 March 2024 will allow for ONS CPI inflation observed over the year to March 2024.
+For most employers, an allowance for the 2024 pension increase was made when preparing their 2024 year-end accounting balance position.
+In addition, we would have allowed for actual ONS CPI inflation experience from September 2023 (the month that determines the 2024 pension increase order) to 31 March 2024, or the most recent available data at the time the 2024 year-end report was prepared.

+The inflation experience to 31 March 2025 will allow for ONS CPI inflation observed over the year to 31 March 2025, or based on the latest data available when the report is prepared.